 5.17 Personal Protective Equipment – Specialized clothing or equipment worn by an employee for protection against a hazard.
 General work clothes (e.g., uniforms, pants, shirts or blouses) not intended to function as protection against a hazard) are not considered to be personal protective equipment.

-5.18 Reasonably Anticipated – Exposure to blood or other potentially infectious materials is reasonable to anticipate, based on tasks assigned to an employee as a requirement of the job.
+5.18 Reasonably Anticipated – Exposure to blood or other potentially infectious materials is reasonable to anticipate based on tasks assigned to an employee as a requirement of the job.
 Examples: job tasks where employees are required to handle blood or blood products, such as laboratory technicians, physicians, nurses and emergency medical technicians.
-This does not include “Good Samaritan Acts” -- acts in which an employee voluntarily responds to an accident or incident
+(This does not include “Good Samaritan Acts” -- acts in which an employee voluntarily responds to an accident or incident

 that may place him or herself at risk to exposure to blood or other potentially infectious materials while on the job, but not as part of any express duty of their job.)